upbound/official-providers-ci/README.md

     manifest file.
 4. `post-assert-hook`: This hook will be executed after running the assertions.
 This can be configured via `uptest.upbound.io/post-assert-hook` annotation on the manifest as a relative path to the manifest file.
+5. `pre-delete-hook`: This hook will be executed just before deleting the resource.
+This can be configured via `uptest.upbound.io/pre-delete-hook` annotation on the manifest as a relative path to the manifest file.
+6. `post-delete-hook`: This hook will be executed right after the resource is deleted.
+This can be configured via `uptest.upbound.io/post-delete-hook` annotation on the manifest as a relative path to the manifest file.

 > All hooks need to be executables, please make sure to set the executable bit on your scripts, e.g. with `chmod +x`.